 (gOpikAs) are making noise together when they are churning curd using the churning rods.

 and they are getting tired after churning.
-Tired because they were so rich with a lot of curd; due to their gentleness, it feels like churning a mountain; tired in their mind may be because krishNan is not around; actually may be because krishNan says that he would help them churn, and he sits opposite a gOpikA, and while the gOpikA tries to churn he holds her hands and does not allow her to churn freely because he does not want her to make curd as buttermilk (he likes curd; mOrAr kudam urutti), so her hands get tired.
+Tired because they are so rich with a lot of curd; due to their gentleness, it feels like churning a mountain; tired in their mind may be because krishNan is not around; actually may be because krishNan says that He would help them churn, and He sits opposite a gOpikA, and while the gOpikA tries to churn He holds her hands and does not allow her to churn freely because He does not want her to make curd into buttermilk (he likes curd; mOrAr kudam urutti [siriya thirumadal]), so her hands get tired.

 maththinAl Osai paduththa thayir aravam kEttilaiyO

-like how the ocean was churned making big noise, these gOpikAs are churning the curd and you are not hearing that great sound?
-The gOpikAs are losing themselves in the beautiful eyes of krishNan and are singing in praise of that, and they are churning this curd with all their efforts; their chains are making the clinging noise, and all these sounds are becoming greater and greater and hitting the other worlds, and you are saying you don’t see any sound!
+like how the ocean was churned making huge noise, these gOpikAs are churning curd and you are not hearing that great sound?
+The gOpikAs are losing themselves in the beautiful eyes of krishNan and are singing in praise of that, and they are churning this curd with all their efforts; their chains are making the clinging noise, and all these sounds are becoming greater and greater and hitting the other worlds, and you are saying you don’t hear any sound!

 Inner meaning for the above two phrases: srIvaishNavAs who are ananyArha sEshabUthars (they know that they belong to nArAyaNan emperumAn, and to emperumAn only), who understand the wonderful fragrance of bhagavath vishayam (about perumAL), wish well for the samsAris who are the chEthanars (beings with gyAnam that they belong to perumAn) to recite the 4000 divya prabhandham – are you not hearing them reciting the prabandhams?